otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ## 4. The N+1 Problem

-The N+1 problem occurs when an application makes N+1 database queries to retrieve related data - 1 query for the main list, and N additional queries for each related record.
-Example:
+The N+1 problem occurs when an application makes N+1 database queries to retrieve related data - 1 query for the main list, and N additional queries for each related record:

 ```js
 const institutions = await prisma.institution.findMany(); // 1 query